What is a “Step Up in Basis”?

 Step Up in Basis

-A “Step Up In Basis” is probably the best and biggest tax break the IRS code allows.
-Normally, when you sell an asset that has appreciated in value, you pay what is known as a capital gains tax.
+This is probably the best and biggest tax break the IRS code allows.
+Normally, when you sell an asset that has appreciated in value, you pay a capital gains tax.
 But, for assets that are inherited, the IRS has a special rule, called the “step up in basis.”

 So, why is it so important?
 Taxes.
-It saves your beneficiaries lots and lots of money that would otherwise be paid in taxes.
+It saves your beneficiaries lots of money that they would otherwise pay in taxes.

 For example: Ben is a beneficiary who inherited a house from his Dad when his Dad passed away in 2014.
 His Dad bought the house in 1997 for $400,000.
 At the time of Dad’s death (2014), the house was worth $1,000,000.
 The step up in basis rule allows Ben to receive a “step up” in the original cost basis from $400,000 to $1,000,000.
 If Ben decides to sell the property in 2015 for $1,200,000, Ben will only pay a capital gains tax on what he sold it for ($1,200,000) minus his stepped up cost basis ($1,000,000).
 So, Ben will pay capital gains taxes on his gains ($200,000).
 If there was no step up in basis, Ben would have to pay a capital gains tax on $800,000 (sales price of $1,200,000 minus the original cost basis of $400,000).